 Clean-fit on social media: the importance of having a good physique

-On Xiaohongshu, #cleanfit boasts 1,040,000 notes.
-The brands most popular with the clean-fit style enthusiasts are Jil Sander, Theory, and Lemair, appreciated for their minimalist aesthetic and clean silhouettes.
+On Xiaohongshu, #cleanfit boasts 1 million posts as of July 3rd, 2025.
+The brands best known for the clean-fit style enthusiasts are Jil Sander, Theory, and Lemair, appreciated for their minimalist aesthetic and clean silhouettes.
+Gen Z is seen as the main follower of this trend, gravitating towards clean lines, high-quality fabrics, and simple designs.

 Brown-hued chic: the Maillard style